 Students take part in clinical practice arranged under faculty direction with the cooperation of community agencies and health care facilities.
 UMass Amherst nursing faculty help students explore new areas of practice and lay the foundation for a problem-solving approach to nursing practice and research.

 RNs can fulfill work and family obligations without giving up advancement potential or a world-class education.
 Program coursework in the online track is designed to be completed entirely online, with the clinical component of the program at a location convenient to their home.

 Priority Application Deadline

-- February 1 for June admission (online track)
+- February 1 for June admission (online or face-to-face track)